yniell/stm32-baremetal-learning/01_gpio_blinky/README.md

 ## Acknowledgement
 Before anything, I'd like to mention and thank this guide: https://github.com/cpq/bare-metal-programming-guide

 It helped me understand the structure of bare-metal programming.
 In addition to that, I used the reference manual and other sources for deeper understanding.
+The guide also provides the tools setup that will be needed.

 ## Required Documents
 There are two documents we need, before proceeding with the code:
-1. **Datasheet**
+1. **Datasheet**:
-It includes:
 - Electrical Characteristics
 - Pinout
 - Memory sizes

-2. **Reference Manual (RM0008)**
+2. **Reference Manual (RM0008)**:
-It includes:
 - Peripheral registers
 - Registers addresses
 - Bit descriptions